 - Allow the chili to rest covered for 5 minutes before serving.

-- Serve with lime wedges, cilantro, avocado, chopped tomatoes, onions, tortilla chips, etc.
+- Serve with lime wedges, chopped cilantro, cubed avocado, chopped tomatoes, diced onions, tortilla chips, etc.

 Notes